rydmike/theme_demo/README.md

 flutter: Hive get    : ["themeMode"] = ThemeMode.light (ThemeMode)
 ```

-That was it, we now have our app running, see the active theme, it is in **light** mode:
+That was it, we now have our app running.
+We can see the active theme.
+It is in **light** mode:

 <img src="https://github.com/rydmike/theme_demo/blob/master/resources/observer01.png?raw=true" alt="Observer step 1" width="350"/>